1. The atmosphere is the envelope of_____________.

 Explanation: It extends ~0–12 km, contains most weather phenomena.

-7. Most weather phenomena occur in:
+7. Most weather phenomena occur in_____________.

 A) Stratosphere